 Gehry Partners, LLP

-The Biomuseum, nearing completion, is located at the Pacific entrance of the Panama Canal, on the Amador Causeway.
-The purpose of the Biomuseo is to change the way we see, understand and preserve our environment.
+The Biomuseo by Frank Gehry is located at the Pacific entrance of the Panama Canal, on the Amador Causeway.
+The purpose of the museum is to change the way we see, understand and preserve our environment.

 Main Exhibition Design:

 Last updated: April 14, 2014